-1 mile, easy and 1.52 miles, moderate, 1,500-ft. elevation gain and 650-ft. elevation loss or 3 miles, difficult 1,500-ft. elevation gain and 650-ft. elevation loss.
-Ein Gedi Nature Reserve; 3 miles, moderate
+1.5 miles, moderate, 1,500-ft. elevation gain and 650-ft. elevation loss and 1 mile, easy.
+Ein Gedi Nature Reserve; 3 miles, moderate or 1 mile, easy

 Early risers can join a spectacular early morning hike to Masada, an ancient fortress perched atop a secluded rock plateau.
 Herod the Great had these fortifications and two palaces constructed between 37 and 31 BC.
 One legend tells of Sicarii Jewish rebels who jumped to their deaths from Masada's great height rather than face capture by Romans who had summited the rock.
 Today, it is a splendid archaeological site on its own, made more breathtaking by its dramatic setting.
-A cable car is also available for those who prefer to skip the morning hike.
+A cable car is also available for those who prefer to skip the morning ascent.
 After time to explore, descend by cable car.

 Before returning to the hotel, you make a visit to Ein Bokek beach.
 Here you have the chance to get in the water to experience the famous Dead Sea float.
 Those who prefer not to swim may enjoy relaxing on the beach or perusing the nearby shops.
-Lunch today is on your own at the hotel's cafes or at the beach Midday, relax at the hotel, perhaps lounging or swimming at the pool.
+Lunch today is on your own at the beach or back at hotel's cafes.
+Midday, relax at the hotel, perhaps lounging on the lawn or swimming at the pool.
 The Dead Sea Ein Gedi Botanical Gardens are also nearby for strolls among some 900 species of flora from around the world.
 It is the world's only Botanical Garden shared by the homes of community residents.
 If you're feeling creative, indulge in an indigo-dying workshop (please inquire at the front desk for availability).

-This afternoon your guides escort you for a walk in of the most picturesque areas in Israel - the Ein Gedi Nature Reserve.
-Your leisurely three-mile amble follows the spring-fed David Creek to its source, passing acacia, jujube and poplar and a profusion of bird species.
+This afternoon your guides escort you for a walk in of the most picturesque areas in Israel-the Ein Gedi

+Nature Reserve.
+Your leisurely one or three-mile amble follows the spring-fed David Creek to its source, passing acacia, jujube, and poplar and a profusion of bird species.
 You might even spot the Nubian ibex or the rodent-like rock hyrax.
 After, continue to the ancient synagogue, once central to the region but destroyed by Byzantine emperor Justinian.